slu-cs/a1-isaacBrinkman/README.md

 2) Are the pages reasonably structured with HTML?
     - For the most part, yes.
     - Some lists are marked up as paragraphs (in voting.html and registration.html).
-    - Some lists that don't contain any navigation are stored in <nav> tags (in absentee.html).
+    - Some lists that don't contain any navigation are stored in nav tags (in absentee.html).

 3) Are the pages tolerably styled with Bootstrap?
     - Yes.
-Looks nice.
+Looks nice!